MatteoGabriele/heapsmash.com/README.md

 ---

-Heapsmash is a work in progress created in spare time, and it may never be completed â€” but development is underway regardless.
-Contributions, ideas, and feedback are always welcome!
+Heapsmash is a work in progress, created in spare time, and it may never be completed; however, development is underway regardless.